HyperTag/documentation/src/content/cloud-destinations/amplitude.md

 ### MetaRouter Side

 Add this API Key to the Amplitude connector on the MetaRouter dashboard and give your new connection a unique name.
-Your pipeline will be activated once you click **Save**.
+Your pipeline will be activated once you click Save.

 You can now go back into your Amplitude account and see your user activity!
 To see exactly what events are being sent over, you can click around the **Events** and **User Activity** tabs.